 The proposal requires significant organisational change and coordination across multiple organisations - GPs, BHFT, WBC, Optalis and Involve (voluntary sector).
 The current services are fragmented with many separate teams.
 The proposal is to form a single MDT team of social workers, nurses, MDT coordinators and volunteer community navigators to lead on assessment, care planning and coordination to improve the efficiency of the service.
-Joint commissioning by Wokingham CCG and WBC has been discussed and will be agreed as part of the development phase.
+Joint commissioning by Wokingham CCG and WBC has been discussed and will be agreed prior to the approval of this business case.
+A proposal for Wokingham Adults Integrated Health and Social Care Governance will be prepared for agreement by the commissioners and the Health and Wellbeing Board